Dean Kremer: 2020–21

 On September 6, 2020, the Orioles called Kremer up to the majors.
 In his MLB debut, he allowed only one run and one hit while striking out seven batters (the most in an Orioles' debut in two decades) in a six-inning start, and was the winning pitcher in a 5–1 victory over the New York Yankees at Camden Yards.
 He became the fourth Orioles starter to throw six innings or more of one-hit ball in his debut.
 He was the first Israeli citizen to pitch in the major leagues, and the second (after catcher Ryan Lavarnway) to play in the majors.

 Kremer made more history by becoming just the second rookie to—in each of his first three starts—throw at least five innings, with one or no runs, four or fewer hits, and at least six strikeouts; Eduardo Rodriguez of the Boston Red Sox is the other pitcher to accomplish that feat.

-Kremer ended the 2020 season with a 4.82 ERA, a 1-1 récord, and 22 strikeouts in 18.2 innings over 4 starts.
+Kremer ended the 2020 season with a 4.82 ERA, a 1–1 record, and 22 strikeouts in 18.2 innings over 4 starts.

-Kremer struggled in 2021, with a 7.55 ERA, an 0–7 record, and 47 strikeouts in 53.2 innings over 13 starts.
+Kremer struggled in 2021, with a 7.55 ERA, a 0–7 record, and 47 strikeouts in 53.2 innings over 13 starts.

-2022–present
+2022

 In 2022, Kremer had three straight scoreless starts of at least five innings pitched, which tied for the longest such streak in Orioles/St. Louis Browns franchise history.
 Before Kremer, the three prior Orioles with at least 18.2 scoreless innings in the span of three starts were Kevin Gausman, Fernando Valenzuela, and Jim Palmer.
 After 4 2/3 scoreless innings against the Texas Rangers, Kremer allowed a bases loaded sacrifice fly, ending his scoreless innings streak at 23 1/3 innings.
-He would then allow a RBI single and three-run home run, ending his day.
+On September 23, 2022, Kremer threw his first career shutout in a 6–0 victory over the Houston Astros.